 The dentist at Sunrise Dental and Cosmetic Clinic takes pride in the way a comprehensive oral examination is performed.
 Not only is each individual tooth checked thoroughly, the dentist checks all the soft tissues, the gums that surround your teeth, and also the way your teeth come together.
 The dentist gets an overall impression of your oral health and function, and will give you relevant advice on hygiene, diet, and can diagnose problems such as periodontal disease or bruxism.

 If radiographs (x-rays) are required to complete the examination, the dentist will inform you.
 X-rays are usually required to check areas that are difficult to examine with the naked eye.

-At Sunrise Dental, not only do you get a professional clean, removing all deposits of calculus (tartar) and external staining from your teeth, you get advice on how to maintain effective cleaning at home.
+At Sunrise Dental and Cosmetic Clinic, not only do you get a professional clean, removing all deposits of calculus (tartar) and external staining from your teeth, you get advice on how to maintain effective cleaning at home.
 You are also provided with free samples of the correct products to get you started!